 In an ideal setup, your marketing materials set the stage and introduce consumers to your company — piquing their interest and inviting them to learn more.
 However, it’s your branding that maintains their focus and encourages their loyalty.

 All in all, it’s vital that your branding and marketing strategies go hand-in-hand — where one feeds into the other and vice versa.
-Marketing should draw consumers in, branding should keep them coming back.
+Marketing should draw consumers in, good branding should keep them coming back.
 Marketing should be flexible and adaptable, branding should be consistent and reliable.

 Where one may falter, the other should excel.
 Of course, it’s not always easy to find the perfect recipe for both strong marketing and excellent branding.
-But many brands have — and to elucidate this point, let’s consider the following example.
+But many companies have — and to elucidate this point, let’s consider the following example.

 Case Study: Amazon Kindle